Review of Abenobashi Magical Shopping District (2002)

 The “Abe’s bridge” open mall is going out of business, shop by shop.
 An old man falls from a rickety platform.
 His granddaughter sees him caught miraculously before hitting the ground, which marks the beginning of a great escape from reality.
 The granddaughter and a boy make a journey through a series of alternate Abenobashis.
 At first they chase a goblin who seems to know how to navigate, but they soon realize that every bizarre new world the couple enters is a geeky fascination made real.

 The Engrish in the opening theme ranks right up there with classics like Hellsing (2001).
 Loads of allusions (as always) and genre destruction.
-Zombie Masa-ji-Plissken-Brown was particularly amusing and this was the first time I’d seen Monty Python copied in anime.
+Zombie Masa-ji-Plissken-Brown was particularly amusing and this was the first time I’d seen Monty Python copied in Japanese animation.
 More coherence and maturity, and less mindless fan service, would have helped a lot.